 - Grants are not transferable.
 Only the mentor and apprentice who applied may receive the grant.
 In the event a mentor or apprentice is not able to participate in the apprenticeship or choose to end the apprenticeship early, the grant is not transferable to a different apprentice or mentor and will be forfeited.

 Answers to Frequently Asked Questions

-- The Grants for Apprenticeships program offers one grant of up to $10,000 per application
+- The Grants for Apprenticeships program offers one grant of up to $15,000 per application.

 - Grant monies can be used to help meet the legitimate needs of the mentor and/or apprentice in carrying out the apprenticeship.
-Expenses such as moving costs, wages, housing, and capital improvements are eligible for funding.
+Expenses such as moving costs, wages for the apprentice, housing, and capital improvements are eligible for funding.
 Both the mentor and the apprentice can recieve funds from the grant.
 A strong application has a budget that reflects the situation and needs of both people to carry out a sucessful apprenticeship.
 To make it simple: write a budget to cover what you need to make your apprenticeship sucessful.
 1-2 senteces of context are appropriate to include on a budget if needed.

 - Studio Potter cares deeply about people and apprenticeship.
 Applications that consider the liabilities, responsibilities, necessities, and possibilities of apprenticeship will be favored

 - Studio Potter does not provide a curriculum or recommended structure.
 This is a part of the application, and it is expected that the mentor and apprentice will collaboratively write their own plan for the year.
 (This is a part of the application, in the "formal proposal" section).
 A strong application includes a detailed and realistic plan for the apprenticeship that balance ambitious goals with realistic expectations to create a sucessful outcome.